Chrzen/codespace-chris/README.md

 # CodeSpace Software Dev Course

-## This is my github repository for the course - class of PT2207.
+## Intro

-### Mainly consists of examples thusfar...
+This is my (Chris Oosthuizen) github repository for the software development course - class of PT2207.
+Mainly consists of examples thusfar...